Wolverhampton: the core of engineering excellence

 The City of Wolverhampton’s manufacturing heritage dates back 1,000 years - and today, advanced manufacturing is one of the biggest growth sectors in our economy, employing almost 16,000 people.

-The city has one of the largest clusters of aerospace companies in the UK, including UTC Aerospace Systems and Moog .
+The city has one of the largest clusters of aerospace companies in the UK, including Collins Aerospace and Moog .
 These major component suppliers to Airbus and Boeing have a combined turnover of more than £650 million, directly employing more than 2,500 local people - and more in their supply chains.

 If we dominate the skies, we also rule the road.
 The same skill and imagination that led to the first car to break the 200 mph being built in Wolverhampton encouraged Jaguar Land Rover to site its new engine manufacturing plant at i54 a few miles north of the city centre.